hashkat/hashkat/docs/developers.md

 ## The Source Code

-Here we will go through all the files and directories that encompass that source code.
+Here we will give a brief description of all the files and directories that encompass that source code.

 ### dependencies